ajakaja/ajakaja.github.io/_posts/2020-10-15-ea-operations.md

 tags: notes
 ---

-I'm returning to exterior algebra notes.
-This time, a reference for all of the many operations that I am aware of throughout the subject.
-It's easier to define them all in one place than to spread the definitions over articles that use them.
+More exterior algebra notes.
+This is a reference for (almost) all of the many operations that I am aware of in the subject.
 I will make a point of giving explicit algorithms and an explicit example of each, in the lowest dimension that can still be usefully illustrative.

 Warning: very long.